HimaniDas/A_comparative_study_of_Machine_Learning_algorithms_for_Epileptic_Seizure_Prediction_using_EEG_Signal/README.md

-# Epileptic Seizure Prediction using EEG Signals
+# A comparative study of Machine Learning algorithms for Epileptic Seizure Prediction using EEG Signal

 ## 📄 Project Overview